-Summer is winding down and it’s time to start helping your children prepare for their return to school.
-Your school might have sent school supply lists, teacher assignments, and schedule of back to school nights.
+Summer is winding down, and it’s time to start helping your children prepare for their return to class and food allergy.
+Your school might have sent school supply lists, teacher assignments, and schedule for school nights.
 Now, it’s time to create your own food allergy checklist.

-Whether your child is returning to school or attending for the first time, here are some things to help make sure they have a successful, fun and safe learning experience.
+Whether your child is returning to the classroom or attending for the first time, here are some things to help make sure they have a successful, fun, and safe learning experience.

 Within the school:

-- If you don’t know already, find out if your school district has rules regarding food allergens in school.
-For example, is your school a “peanut-free” school?
+- If you don’t know already, find out if your district has rules regarding food allergens in school.
+For example, is it a “peanut-free” school?

-- Does your school have its own rules regarding food allergens?
+- Does your institution have its own rules regarding food allergens?

 - Is there a designated “safe” table in the cafeteria for families who chose to use it?

-- Is food allowed in any classroom parties, or birthday celebrations?
+- Is food allowed at any classroom parties or birthday celebrations?